J4smith0601/FraudGuard-Unmasking-Transactional-Deception/README.md

 The Stacked Model emerges as the best choice due to its strong balance between precision, recall, and overall predictive power.
 It is well-suited for real-time fraud detection and provides valuable insights into fraudulent patterns.
 The model's ability to generalize across various patterns and handle imbalanced datasets aligns perfectly with the project's objective of providing a reliable tool for financial institutions to pre-empt and counteract fraudulent behaviours.

+**Conclusion**:

+The project underscores the efficacy of machine learning in detecting and preventing fraudulent transactions within financial systems.
+While the Stacked Model demonstrated superior generalization and classification effectiveness, it is essential to await the final competition results for a comprehensive evaluation.
+Despite its promising performance, continued refinement and validation are necessary to enhance the robustness and applicability of the model in real-world scenarios.

+---

+**License**

+This project is not licensed under any specific license.
+You are free to use, modify, and distribute this project as you see fit.
+However, please note that this project is intended for personal use and portfolio showcasing purposes.
+If you share or distribute this project, please ensure that any derivative works or modifications adhere to the same principles of personal use and respect for the original work.

+---

+**Acknowledgements**

+- The dataset used in this project was sourced from the IEEE-CIS Fraud Detection dataset.
+This resource provided critical data for developing and evaluating the machine learning models in this project.
+Appreciation is extended to the contributors of the dataset for their valuable work.
+- Special thanks to Laks Balasubramanian and the Data Science & AI course team at the Institute of Data and Auckland University of Technology for their guidance and support throughout this project.
+- Acknowledgment is given to the Python libraries used, including NumPy, Pandas, Matplotlib, Seaborn, Plotly, Sweetviz, Dataprep, SciPy, Scikit-learn, XGBoost, and TensorFlow, which were essential for data manipulation, analysis, and visualization.
+- No external funding or grants were received for this project.

+---

+**Data Source**

+The original dataset used in this project was obtained from the IEEE-CIS Fraud Detection dataset.
+This extensive resource provided comprehensive transaction data, which served as the foundation for the machine learning models developed in this project.

+For more information about the data, including its structure and additional details, you can visit the Kaggle page for the IEEE-CIS Fraud Detection dataset.

+---

+**Contact Information**

+For feedback, networking, or inquiries related to this project, please feel free to reach out:

+- LinkedIn: James Smith
+- Email: James.smith@andersmith.co.nz

+You can connect with me via LinkedIn or email to discuss the project, explore collaboration opportunities, or provide feedback.

+---